In my girlish days I shelled out sweaty bills --$2 orange notes with the Queen-- for pretty paper, pink with dolphins, the stationery for...

 Jessica's poetry investigates the connectedness of nature, language, science, the visual world, and music.
 Her work considers longing as a kind of architecture that extends to our emotional perception of the environment.
 Her essays look at culture, music and philosophy as tools to navigate existentialist concerns.

-You can find her work in A Poetry of Place: Journeys Across New Westminster, Bewildering Stories, Literary Impulse/ShabdAaweg Review, RCLAS Wordplay at Work, and on Medium.
-Jessica is completing her first poetry chapbook.
+You can find her work in A Poetry of Place: Journeys Across New Westminster, Bewildering Stories, Pocket Lint (A New Journal), Goat's Milk Magazine, ShabdAaweg Review, RCLAS Wordplay at Work, Rat's Ass Review, Tiny Spoon and on Medium.
+Jessica is working on her first poetry chapbook.

 She lives in New Westminster, British Columbia.